OlyaIvanovs/itunes_playlists/README.md

 7. Photomosaics.
 Create mosaics using Python.

 8. Autostereograms.
 Create an autostereogram from an input depth map image.

+9. Understanding OPENGL